bryanbraun/writer/README.txt

 Design Information:
  - Three-tone color Palette: #F7F7F7, #888888, #292929
+ - Three Fantastic Fonts:
- - Fantastic Fonts: Merriweather (titles and body text), Lato (header, footer, and dates), and Inconsolata (code snippets).
+   - Merriweather - slab serif (titles and body text), by Eben Sorkin
+   - Lato - sans serif (header, footer, and dates), by Lukasz Dziedzic
+   - Inconsolata - monospace (code snippets), by Raph Levien
- - Deeply incorporates the golden ratio (1:1.62), especially with font and line-height relationships
+ - Use the golden ratio (1:1.62), for font and line-height relationships
  - The design scales nicely on all devices
  - The theme configuration options allows you to choose between styles for how you want your code snippets to display
- - To keep things simple, this theme focuses on CSS and uses no javascript

 Writer is intentionally simple.
-There are only three regions: header, content, and footer.
+There are only two regions: content-top, and footer.
+If you see value in adding more, I'd be happy to get your feedback.

 Code Snippet Instructions:

   You can use code snippets inline or in blocks.
 To refer to code inline, wrap the text in <code> tags.
 Example:

-    <p>The great thing about <code>helloWorld()</code> is that it accepts any number of parameters...</p>
+    <p>Use the <code>helloWorld()</code> function for testing.</p>

   To refer to code in a block, wrap the text in <pre> tags.
 Example: